-Cottonwood Ck btwn Pnds B Baseflow Stormflow 🍐 Site CT-P2 CT-1 Upstro eam to CT-P2 CT-1 Upstream to Events (n) 12 12 Down stream 8 8 Downstream Analyte Median Concentration Median Difference Significant Median Concentration Median Difference Significant NO2+NO3, μg/L 536 1,450 972 388 453 -13
+Cottonwood Ck btwn Pnds E Baseflow Stormflow 🌢

+Site CT-P2 CT-1 Upstre Upstream to CT-1 Upstream to

+Events (n) 12 12 Downs stream 8 8 Downs stream

+Analyte dian ntration Median Difference Significant Mean Concentration Median Difference Significant

+NO 2 +NO 3 , μg/L 536 1,450 972 388 453 -13

-NH3-N, μg/L 15 33 22 58 23 -8
+NH 3 -N, μg/L 15 33 22 58 23 -8

 TN, μg/L 1,265 2,770 1,440 1,240 1,490 150

 SRP, μg/L 4 5 0 26 15 -11

 TDP, μg/L 9 12 2 37 28 -10

 TP, μg/L 42 47 2 133 195 64

 TSS, mg/L 9 13 3 21 71 29

 VSS, mg/L 2 3 0 6 13 3

 There have been multiple stream restoration projects completed on Cottonwood Creek between the Peoria and Perimeter Pond.
-When evaluating the Cottonwood treatment train between the two ponds (

-Table 9), the concentrations downstream were the same or higher for all nutrients and suspended solids during baseflow.
+When evaluating the Cottonwood treatment train between the two ponds (Table 9), the concentrations downstream were the same or higher off all nutrients and suspended solids during baseflow.
 Although the median NO2+NO3, NH3-N, SRP and TDP were lower in downstream stormflows during WY 2023, the difference was not significant.
-A significant limitation of this analysis is that loading from Lone Tree Creek, which includes ACWWA's discharger, is not accounted for in the table.
-It may be useful to compare the downstream site to pre-restoration concentrations or to remove add an estimate for ACWWA's load into the analysis.

-One of the upper tributaries of Cherry Creek is McMurdo Gulch, which has had multiple reclamation projects cosponsored by the Town of Castle Rock and CCBWQA completed early in the area's urbanization to install a proactive PRF designed to protect the gulch and reduce sediment and nutrient loading into Cherry Creek.
+One of the upper tributaries of Cherry Creek is McMurdo Gulch, which has multiple reclamation projects completed early in the area's urbanization to install a proactive PRF designed to protect the gulch and reduce sediment and nutrient loading into Cherry Creek.
 In addition, over the last few years, other improvements have been completed in various reaches of the same area to further stabilize the channel.
 Routine water quality samples were collected every other month only under baseflow conditions from monitoring site MCM-1, upstream of the stream reclamation project area, and MCM-2, downstream.

-In WY 2023, all median nutrients and suspended solids concentrations were similar or lower downstream of the multiple phases of the McMurdo stream reclamation projects (Table 10) when compared to the upstream site.
-The median concentrations of TN and TP were significantly lower downstream in WY 2023, which is similar to the long-term trend observed over the last 10 years (Section 3.5.1).
+In WY 2023, all median nutrients and suspended solids concentrations were similar or lower downstream of the McMurdo stream reclamation project (Table 10) when compared to the upstream site.
+The median concentrations of TN and TP were significantly lower downstream in WY 2023 which is similar to the long-term trend observed over the last 10 years (Section 3.5.1).